jameshfisher/jameshfisher.com/_posts/2019-03-30-review-the-elephant-in-the-brain.md

 ---
-title: "Review: The Elephant in the Brain"
+title: 'Review: The Elephant in the Brain'
 draft: true
 tags: []
 ---